 Our campaign so far

-In 2017, we launched ‘Fossil Free £5 Tickets‘, a crowd-funded alternative to the RSC’s BP £5 ticket scheme backed by leading figures in the theatre world including Emma Thompson, Vanessa Redgrave and Andrew Garfield.
+In 2017, we launched ‘Fossil Free £5 Tickets‘, a crowd-funded alternative to the RSC’s BP £5 ticket scheme for 16-25-year-olds, backed by leading figures in the theatre world including Maxine Peake, Vanessa Redgrave and Andrew Garfield.

 BP sponsorship of the Royal Shakespeare Company (RSC)